 For a city this big, Atlanta is downright cheap.
 You get much more bang for your buck here than in other cities, with truly affordable options for housing and lots of other luxuries other cities don't offer - like readily available (and often free) parking.
 This makes Atlanta a great city for young professionals and families alike.

-Atlanta may not be quite the arts mecca that New York is, but we've got our fair share of cultural opportunities.
+Atlanta may not be quite the arts mecca that New York is, but it's got its fair share of cultural opportunities.
 When musicians go on tour or a Broadway musical hits the road, you can bet they are making a stop in Atlanta.
 We frequently have great exhibits come through, from King Tut's treasures to the fascinating Bodies exhibition.
-Plus, we have our very own High Museum of Art, with a great permanent collection and visiting art of the highest caliber.
-Throw in some awesome places to see live comedy or improv, a couple of solidly entertaining local theaters, dozens of galleries, and frequent special events - the opportunities to soak in some culture are always there for those who are looking.Continue to 5 of 10 below.
+Plus, Atlanta has its very own High Museum of Art, with a great permanent collection and visiting art of the highest caliber.
+Throw in some awesome places to see live music a comedy show, dozens of local galleries and theaters and endless festivals - the opportunities to soak in some culture are always there for those who are looking.

 Atlanta is the business center of the South.
-Our city is home to more than a dozen Fortune 500 companies, and other large employers like universities, hospitals and more.
+The city is home to more than a dozen Fortune 500 companies, and other large employers like universities, hospitals and more.
 While the job market can still be tough (the unemployment rate is slightly higher than the national average at the time of this publication), the city has been steadily gaining jobs and Atlanta offers excellent opportunities for professional career growth.

-Now, many would chuckle to see Marta, Atlanta's less than perfect train system, on the list of my favorite things about this city.
+Now, many would chuckle to see MARTA, Atlanta's less than perfect train system, on this list of favorite things about the city.
 But, let us just say, we've been to cities with no public transportation system and what we've got beats the pants off of that option.
 Ok, so you likely won't hop on the train to get to a part of town you could drive to in 10 minutes.
-But when it comes to connecting visitors and residents to key places like the airport, our downtown sporting and concert arenas, festivals where parking is a nightmare, and Braves games that start at rush hour -we're awfully glad Marta exists.Continue to 9 of 10 below.
+But when it comes to connecting visitors and residents to key places like the airport, downtown sporting and concert arenas or festivals where parking is a nightmare -we're awfully glad MARTA exists.

 Simple as it may sound, people are pretty friendly around these parts.
 While it still feels like a big city, we operate at a slower pace.
 There's a focus on family, which often translates into the workplace, too.
 There's a genuine feeling of warmth when you walk into many (ok, not all) businesses.
 Atlanta is a transplant city, but when you meet a native, you'll usually know it.
 People are willing to lend a hand, they mind their manners, and you'll quickly learn the many meanings of "Bless her heart."
-We love the Southern traditions that still creep their way into our modern life.